Loading lesson…

 If you want to be an accountant: In high school, take AP Stats, econ, and accounting if offered.
 In college, major in accounting with 150 credit hours (CPA requirement in most states).
 Intern at a Big Four, regional, or industry accounting function.
 Pass the CPA exam — it opens every door.
 The profession is changing: the bookkeeper path is shrinking, the advisory/audit path is expanding.
 Lean toward consulting, CFO-track, or specialty (tax, forensic, audit).
 AI is your leverage, not your competition — if you use it.

-What is the core idea behind "Accountant in 2026: AI Killed Reconciliation, Not the Profession"?
+What is the main idea of "Accountant in 2026: AI Killed Reconciliation, Not the Profession"?

-Which best describes the scope of "Accountant in 2026: AI Killed Reconciliation, Not the Profession"?
+Which action would help you apply "Accountant in 2026: AI Killed Reconciliation, Not the Profession" responsibly?